 Members of WWSC are able to book any of our Club sailing dinghies using the "Book Online" facility on this website.
 If you want to use the boat for 2 or more successive days, please be sure to book each day as the boats will be placed in "quarantine" for 72 hours after each booking.
 To make a booking you will need first to become a Covid "Approved User" in the appropriate type of boat [NB see above].
 This involves attending a short, socially-distanced, shore-based induction session (to learn about the boats and satisfy the Club you will look after them and sail them safely) and also signing the revised Renting Club Dinghies (Covid) Terms & Conditions so you are covered by the Club's insurance.
 Some, more experienced, members may be able to satisfy the Club of their competence to use the boats without a face-to-face induction in which case a telephone induction will be substituted.
 However all members must return a digitally signed Terms & Conditions Form.

 On days when the Club is using the boats for official training you will not be able to make a "private" booking. and you will see they are all marked as "booked".
 On these days the club will allocate the boats to members on the training who have requested use of a Club dinghy.
 So, if you are using a Club boat during a Club training event you do not need to reserve a boat yourself.

-A step-by-step online booking guide is included as an Appendix at the end of the Club Dinghy T&Cs (V1.0).
+A step-by-step online booking guide is included as an Appendix at the end of the Renting Club Dinghies (Covid).